 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the current period and include the most significant assessed risks of material misstatement (whether or not due to fraud) that we identified, including those which had the greatest effect on: the overall audit strategy, the allocation of resources in the audit; and directing the efforts of the engagement team.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-In addition to the matter described in the Conclusions relating to going concern section above, we have determined the matters described below to be the key audit matters.

-INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF SOVEREIGN HEALTH CARE (continued) FOR THE YEAR ENDED 31 DECEMBER 2020
+INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF SOVEREIGN HEALTH CARE (continued) FOR THE YEAR ENDED 31 DECEMBER 2021